-One way to spread writes over the key space is to swap the order of the keys so that the column that contains the monotonically increasing or decreasing value is not the first key part:
+One way to spread writes over the key space more uniformly is to swap the order of the keys so that the column that contains the monotonic value is not the first key part:

-CREATE TABLE UserAccessLog ( UserId INT64 NOT NULL, LastAccess TIMESTAMP NOT NULL, ... ) PRIMARY KEY (UserId, LastAccess);
+CREATE TABLE UserAccessLog ( LastAccess TIMESTAMP NOT NULL, UserId INT64 NOT NULL, ... ) PRIMARY KEY (UserId, LastAccess);

 In this modified schema, inserts are now first ordered by

 UserId, rather than by chronological last access timestamp.
 This schema spreads writes among different splits because it's unlikely that a single user produces thousands

 The diagram below illustrates the five rows from the

 UserId instead of access timestamp:

-containing on the order of a thousand rows of ordered reasonable estimate of how the user data could be split, assuming each row contains about 1MB of user data and given a maximum split size of approximately
+each split containing approximately a thousand rows of ordered

-4 GB.
-Even though the user events occurred about a millisecond apart, each event was raised by a different user, so the order of inserts is much less likely to create a hotspot compared with ordering by timestamp.
+This is a reasonable estimate of how the user data could be split, assuming each row contains about 1MB of user data and given a maximum split size of approximately 8 GB.
+Even though the user events occurred about a millisecond apart, each event was raised by a different user, so the order of inserts is much less likely to create a hotspot compared with using the

 See also the related best practice for ordering timestamp-based keys.